 Bill Babb is a retired teacher and home baker.
 He has searched for the perfect baguette for fifteen years taking several King Arthur Baking Workshops and attending Skowhegan Kneading Conferences along the way.

 Jordan Benissan has been cooking for friends and students ever since he arrived in Maine in 1999, and finally realized his dream of opening a restaurant in 2017.
 His original Me Lon Togo restaurant is located in a distinctive blue and purple historic home on Rt.
 1 in Searsport.
 He opened a new branch in Camden in July 2020, which moved to Rockland in late 2021.
-Jordan also teaches African drumming at Colby College, the Watershed School, and other area schools.
+Jordan also teaches African drumming at Colby College.

 David Bradbury is an amateur musician who considers himself an artist who is writing and recording songs.
 Born in Dulwich, London, he is now living in Camden, Maine.